fluffle/goirc/README.md

 ### Acquiring and Building

-Pretty simple, really:

-	git clone git://github.com/fluffle/goirc.git
+	git clone git://github.com/raylu/rbot.git
 	make -C irc install

-You can build the test client also with:
+You can build the bot with:

 	make
 	./gobot

-This will connect to freenode and join `#go-nuts` by default, so be careful ;-)
+This will connect to rizon and join `#vn-meta` by default, so be careful ;-)

 ### Using the framework